everythingin5mins/Angularbasics/README.md

 # Create New angular project
 *ng new myfirstproject*
 # Run the application
-*npm start*
+*npm start*\
-**If you want to clone and use this sample project, Clone this repo and give npm install command to download the dependencies**
+**Note :** If you want to clone and use this sample project, Clone this repo and give npm install command to download the dependencies